Cross Point (Lowell, Massachusetts)

 Cross Point is an office complex in Lowell, Massachusetts.
 Formerly named Wang Towers, it is a local landmark, dominating the busy intersection of Interstate 495 (the Boston outer ring road) and U.S. Route 3.
 It is the third-tallest building in Lowell, after Three River Place and the Kenneth R. Fox Student Union at UMass Lowell.

-The complex, consisting of three interconnected cement-clad 12-storey towers and other buildings totaling over 1,200,000 sqft situated on 15 acre, was built by original sole tenant Wang Laboratories as its new world headquarters.
+The complex, consisting of three interconnected cement-clad 12-story towers and other buildings totaling over 1,200,000 sqft situated on 15 acre, was built by original sole tenant Wang Laboratories as its new world headquarters.